Corporate Governance > Risk Management and Internal Control

 Key risks related to the Group’s businesses and to the industries in which the Group operates include:

-Project development risks - On time completion of new data centre and upgrade of current data centres – The Group’s operations depend on its ability to produce data hall inventory on time to meet market demand in order to maintain its market share.
-The Group identified critical milestones and expedited achievement through priority planning and proper resources planning to ensure on-time completion of the projects.
+Project development risks - On time completion of new data centres and upgrade of existing data centres – The Group’s operations depend on its ability to provide adequate and relevant data centre capacity that can meet the latest specification requirements by the market demand on a timely basis so as to maintain or increase its market share.
+The Group identified critical milestones and expedited achievement through priority planning and proper resources management to ensure on-time completion of the projects.

-Geopolitical risks – The Group’s operations are dependent on the regional economy and geopolitical environment in which the Group conducts its business.
-Increasing geopolitical tensions may impact the Group’s business, including potential delays in landing international submarine cables in Hong Kong and/or possible rerouting of such cables away from Hong Kong, as well as potential loss of business from current or potential customers.
-The risk of adverse geopolitical tensions is managed by closely monitoring the Group’s business performance, and carrying out constant assessment of current trading conditions and the appropriateness of prevailing business strategy.
+Geopolitical risks – Market demand for the data centre capacity of the Group is dependent on the regional economy and geopolitical environment in which the Group operates.
+Increasing geopolitical tensions may impact the Group’s business, including the potential delays in landing and/or rerouting of international submarine cables to Hong Kong or the potential loss of business from current or potential customers.
+The risk of adverse geopolitical tensions is managed by ensuring an appropriate diversification in terms of operation and customer portfolio, proper monitoring of business performance, and constant assessment of current trading conditions and the appropriateness of prevailing business strategy.

 Mitigating Principal Risks Faced by the Group